 The HSRC, similar to the VBK-Raduga reentry capsule carried aboard Russian Progress flights to the Mir space station, will serve as a pressurized reentry vehicle capable of safely and quickly returning experiments from the International Space Station for retrieval and dissemination to scientists.

-The HSRC will be launched inside the pressurized section of HTV-7 and will be brought aboard the Station, where ISS-manufactured samples, including protein crystals, will be placed aboard the reentry craft.
+The HSRC was launched inside the pressurized section of HTV-7 and will be brought aboard the Station, where ISS-manufactured samples, including protein crystals, will be placed aboard the reentry craft.

 At the end of HTV-7’s mission, the ISS crew will reinstall the craft’s forward hatch (as is standard procedure) and then mount the HSRC to that external hatch via a special port that’s connected with data and communication lines to HTV-7.

 HTV-7 will then be unberthed from the Station and begin preparations for its destructive reentry.
 After the deorbit burn and before entry interface (the point at which the discernable atmosphere begins to affect a spacecraft), ground controllers will remotely command HTV-7 to release the HSRC capsule at an altitude of 300 km (190 miles).

 HSRC will then use its 3D printed nozzles to autonomously control its attitude during atmospheric reentry.
 Once through reentry heating, a parachute will guide HSRC to a safe splashdown in the Pacific Ocean off the coast of the Ogasawara Islands.